tangrams/cartography-docs/get-started.md

 ## Tile size

 Mapzen basemap styles use `512` pixel sized vector and terrain tiles to reduce API and network requests, overall latency, and improve label placements in Tangram.
-The following versions support `512` pixel tiles:
+The following versions introduced `512` pixel tiles:

 * Bubble Wrap: `8.0.0` and later
 * Cinnabar: `8.0.0` and later